December is the perfect time to shift your focus to the year ahead.

 If you miss the mark and pay under the market you risk losing your people.
 But if you pay over, you risk losing your competitive edge.

-The answer is Pay Tracker Live.
-A simple but powerful salary benchmarking tool we’ve built for HR professionals.
+The answer is HR DataHub.
+A simple but powerful salary benchmarking platform we’ve built for HR professionals.
 It gives you access to real-time insights and instant, localised and reliable job market data.

 In a few clicks, you can find salary information for any job in the UK.
 Ensuring you keep updated with the job market to make data-driven salary decisions about how much to pay your people.